Septicemia is when there is a presence of bacteria in the blood, which leads to infections that can be life-threatening.

 To diagnose septicemia, the doctor can take a sample of the secretion of the wound, which will be tested to determine the type of infection and thus define what would be the most effective antibiotic in the treatment.

 The following tests can be performed to observe coagulation and signs of infection:

-There is a test that measures the number of red and white blood cells in the blood, as well as the total amount of hemoglobin in the blood.
+A test measures the number of red and white blood cells in the blood and the total amount of hemoglobin in the blood.

-A blood test that measures the time it takes the blood plasma to coagulate.
-A prothrombin partial-time test is another test test for the clotting time.
+A blood test measures the time it takes the blood plasma to coagulate.
+A prothrombin partial-time test is another test for the clotting time.